ohtenkay/nvim-config/README.md

 ## Todos to figure out

-- make oil git status show in the statusline, not in the file name
+- make oil git status show in the signcolumn, not in the file name